Business Conflict MediationHelp Negotiating Business Conflicts

 - Don’t wait to act.
 Business conflicts worsen over time.
 That means harder to resolve, more stress than now, and less chance of easy (cheap) resolution.

 - Avoid saying too much to the other party.
 Everything you say will be used against you—eventually.

 - Keep your interactions in writing.
-It’s best not to discuss anything with a hostile party.
+It’s best not to discuss anything verbally with a hostile party without a witness.
 Move your discussion to email if you are still talking.
-Don’t use text.
+Don’t use text messages.
 Sooner or later you may need to produce all correspondence.
 Texts are far more difficult to produce.

 - Keep communication brief and direct.
 Don’t editorialize.

 I invite you to read about mediation.

 1+ (530) 467-5690